vyvyd/opinionated-modular-boot/README.md

 3) keeping the **Library Module(s)** as they are
 4) making suitable renames to the project (or) existing packages etc.

-If the module boundaries in the application are indeed correct, then the above process should, in theory be easy.
-Ideally you might have even done something to decouple these modules before taking a step to split up the modular-monolith, like using application-events to communicate between modules (so that modules don't know about each other)
+If the application's module boundaries are correct, splitting the modular monolith should be straightforward.
+Ideally, you should decouple the modules beforehand, perhaps by using application events for inter-module communication to ensure modules don't depend on each other.